Frequently Asked Questions

 - Improving the delivery of core services to the residents and businesses within the District;

-- Aligning the budget with Council's new strategic priorities; and
+- Aligning the budget with Council's strategic priorities; and

 - Maintaining the District's long-term fiscal sustainability and resilience.